sharat0202/SentimentAnalysis_IMDBDataset/README.md

+This project is a part of Masters program assignment on Deep Neural Networks

 # Sentiment Analysis using LSTM on IMDB Dataset

 This project implements a sentiment analysis model using a Long Short-Term Memory (LSTM) neural network.
 The model is trained on the IMDB movie reviews dataset to classify the sentiment of movie reviews as either positive or negative.